 Top 10 things to do in Co.
 Kerry

 Kerry is by far and away the most beautiful and scenic of the counties of Ireland.
 It is wholly immersed in the history of Ireland and holds many heritage sites.
 A number of it’s sites draw visitors from the four corners of the world who want to feel the romanticism of old Ireland.
-At present, Kerry airport accommodates over four hundred thousand plus passengers every year!
+The main airport in this region is Kerry airport who they welcome over four hundred thousand plus passengers every year!

 The Dingle peninsula:

 Stretches from Tralee to Slea head and looks west upon the famed Blasket Islands, home to a rugged island people until the 1950’s and inspiration for acclaimed writer Peig Sayers.
 Often referred to as the last parish until the New World, it is home to a number of rural Ireland’s most famous landmarks such as the Gallarus Castle and Oratory.
 The Dingle peninsula caters for everyones taste and imagination, from aquatic pursuits, heritage trails, religion, patriotism to fine dining and luxurious surrounds, and all within a four hour time frame by road.
 Slea Head drive is a popular route taken by tourists.

 Killarney Lakes and National Park:

 The lakes host numerous top class golf courses for the aspiring Padraig Harrington’s of this world.
 With no shortage of accommodation and fabulous infrastructure, in a day visitors can expect to be astounded with sights such as the Irish Red deer rutting around the countryside.